 On our first full day in Rome we visited the Roman Ruins where there was so much to see and do!
-To get into the Colosseum we actually paid to be in a tour group which allowed us to skip the massive line and get a commentary on the history of it, it also allowed us access to the Roman Ruin and a quick tour there also.
+To get into the Colosseum we actually paid to be in a tour group which allowed us to skip the massive line and get a commentary on the history of it.
+Doing this we were also provided a tour and admission to the Roman Ruins.
 I would highly recommend doing this as it was very informative, especially for someone like me who’s history knowledge is poor.
 However, even my boyfriend who is a history geek learnt a new thing or two.

-this walk included: the Pantheon, a market, eating delicious gelato (which included vegan gelato, yay), the Spanish Steps which weren’t actually that big and throwing a coin into the Trevi Fountain.
+this walk included: the Pantheon, a market, eating delicious gelato (which included vegan gelato, yay).
+The Spanish Steps which weren’t actually that big and throwing a coin into the Trevi Fountain.
 I really enjoyed this day and this walk wasn’t actually very long.

 The same day we visited the Vatican Museum which was extraordinary and extraordinary busy!
-The way you had to move around the museum was like cattle being sent to market, to be honest it ruined the whole experience of it all and made me feel rather claustrophobic and we visited in September, not even the height of tourist season!
-You can see how crowded it was in my video I have linked below.
-Inside the Vatican Museum is the Sistine Chapel which you can’t take photos of, this is what everyone was there to see as this is where the crowds were pushing too.
+The way you had to move around the museum was like cattle being sent to market.
+To be honest it ruined the whole experience of it all and made me feel rather claustrophobic.
+We visited in September, not even the height of tourist season!
+You can see how crowded it was in my video I have linked above.
+Inside the Vatican Museum is the Sistine Chapel which you can’t take photos of.
+This is what everyone was there to see as this is where the crowds were pushing too.

-On our final full day in Rome we had more of a chilled day and visited Borghese Park, where we stumbled upon a lake and hired out a row boat.
+Our final full day in Rome we had more of a chilled day and visited Borghese Park, where we stumbled upon a lake and hired out a row boat.
 We also visited the National Gallery of

 Overall, I really enjoyed Rome and would recommend it to anyone.
 However, I felt like I have seen everything I wanted to see and do there, so I wouldn’t probably go back anytime soon!